nlizmi/cs4414-hw1/README.md

 ## Starter Code
-You will work with the following three files in the `part2` directory:
+You will work with the following two files in the `part2` directory:
 - `main.cpp`: This is the entry point of the program, similar to the one used in part 1.

 - `knn.hpp`: This header file defines the types and function as well as the implementation used for the KD-tree and KNN search.
 In Part 2, we use a template class for `T`, which can represent either a `float` (for 1-dimensional scalar data) or an array of floats (for k-dimensional data).
 This design allows the same code to handle both 1D and multi-dimensional cases in a generic way.
 In C++, template implementations must be placed in header files (`.hpp`) because the compiler needs to see the full implementation when instantiating templates.
 Therefore, for this project, all implementation is provided in the `.hpp` files, and `.cpp` source files are not used in Part 2.